Professional wrestling strikes: Cactus clothesline

 Popularized by Mick Foley and named after his "Cactus Jack" gimmick.
 The attacking wrestler charges at an opponent against the ring ropes and clotheslines them, the charge's force and momentum knocks both the wrestler and the opponent over the top rope outside the ring.

 Corner clothesline

 An attack used by a wrestler where instead of knocking down a standing opponent, aims to squash them against the turnbuckle.

 Double clothesline

 Any variant where instead of aiming at just one opponent, the attacking wrestler knocks down two opponents at once.

 Leaping clothesline

-Also known as a jumping clothesline or a flying clothesline, this move involves the attacking wrestler running towards an opponent, then leaping into the air before connecting with a clothesline.
+Also known as a jumping clothesline or a flying clothesline, this move involves the attacking wrestler running toward an opponent, then leaping into the air before connecting with a clothesline.
 This variant's use is commonly associated with The Undertaker, The Rock, and Roman Reigns.
 Another version sees an attacking wrestler leap up into the air and connecting with a clothesline onto an opponent leaning against the corner turnbuckle.

-The Rock also used a lesser variant of this move which saw him jump into the air at exact the moment the clothesline connected.
+The Rock also used a lesser variant of this move which saw him jump into the air at the exact moment the clothesline connected.